SoftUni/Programming-Basics-Book-CSharp-EN/Content/Conclusion/overview.md

 If you were **not able** to solve all problems or a large part of them, go back and solve them!
 Remember that **becoming a programmer** requires **a lot of work and efforts**.
 This profession is not for lazy people.
 There is no way to learn it, unless **you seriously practice** programming for years!

 As we already explained, the first and basic skill of a programmer is **to learn to write code** with ease and pleasure.
 This is namely the mission of this book: to teach you how to code.
-We recommend you, besides reading the book, to enroll in the **[practical course "Programming Basics" at SoftUni](https://softuni.org/learn/)**, which is offered for free, in on-site or online format of training.
+We recommend you, besides reading the book, to enroll in the **[Software Developer program at SoftUni](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=C%23Book)**.

 ## How to Proceed After This Book?

-This book **gives you solid grounds**, thanks to which it will be easy for you to continue developing as programmers.
+This book **gives you solid foundations**, thanks to which it will be easy for you to continue developing as programmers.
 If you wonder how to continue your development, you have the following possibilities:
-- to study for a **software engineer at SoftUni** and make programming your profession;
+- to study for a **[software developer at SoftUni](https://learn.softuni.org/catalog?utm_source=FreeProgrammingBooks&utm_medium=text&utm_campaign=C%23Book)** and make programming your profession;
 - to continue developing as a programmer **in your own way**, for example through self-training or via online lessons;
 - to **stay at coder level**, without going more seriously into programming.